Elements of Great Fit

 Fitted shirts have a high armhole, allowing for a tapered sleeve that follows the shape of your arms without excess fabric.
 When buttoned, the cuff should fall right at the base of the thumb (there's room for some personal preference here).
 Just like your chest, your arms should fill out the sleeves of your shirt in a way that doesn't leave excess fabric.
 Excess fabric in the sleeves will often fold and billow giving an unflattering look.

 The shirt hem should be long enough for you to comfortably wear the shirt tucked or untucked.
 Two ways to look for this: First, when your shirt is untucked and buttoned, the tail should fall just past the back pockets of your pants.
 Note we say “pants," and not jeans, as most guys wear their jeans a little low on the waist.
 Second way to know whether you have the right length is to tuck in the shirt.
 When tucked in, raise your arms above your head and see if the tails pop out from your pants.
 If so, your shirt could be a little too short.

 Now that you have a good idea of what fitted shirts should look like, check out our fit page to find the size that works best for you.
 It doesn't matter if you're short, tall, slim, or broad, a fitted shirt is much more flattering than the alternative.
 Sometimes it takes a little while for guys to get used to wearing fitted clothes, but stick with it!
 When people start complimenting you—and they will—you'll know you've found the best dress shirts for you.

 To learn more about our various fits, jump directly to skinny fit, slim fit, athletic fit, or broad fit.
-You can also check out the Hugh & Crye tumblr, where we show guys of various sizes wearing our shirts.
+On each page we explain the unique size and show real guys with real body types wearing our shirts.